Corn chowder: Overview

 Corn chowder is a thick cream-based soup or chowder.
-It is similar to New England clam chowder, with corn used in place of or substituted for clams in the recipe.
+It is similar to New England clam chowder, with corn used in place of clams in the recipe.
 Basic ingredients in corn chowder include corn, chopped onion and celery, milk or cream, butter, flour, salt and pepper.
 Fresh shucked corn with the corn kernels sliced off, canned corn and frozen corn can be used to prepare the dish.
 In addition to corn, it often contains potatoes, and additional vegetables can also be used.
 The potatoes can aid in thickening the soup.
 Chicken stock can also be used as an ingredient, as can salt pork, bacon, crackers and corn starch, the latter as a thickener.

 Corn cobs can be used as an ingredient when preparing fresh stock for the dish, and cooking them down can also serve to thicken the soup.
 Various fish and seafoods are sometimes used as ingredients in corn chowder, and chicken is also sometimes used.
 Some people serve basic corn chowder as a vegetarian alternative to clam chowder.